hackworthltd/primer/README.md

   migrations.
 You can specify which git commit to revert to by passing the following flags: `-- --to <rev>`.

+## A note about the Sqitch scripts

+Each Sqitch script bundles a copy of the Sqitch config.
+This means you can run these scripts from anywhere, Sqitch configs contribute to the Nix store hash for their corresponding scripts, etc.

+One drawback of this approach is that if you're making local changes to the schema, you'll need to make sure that the scripts in your Nix shell incorporate your changes.
+This won't happen automatically in most cases, so either you'll need to exit and re-enter the Nix shell via `nix develop`, or, if you're running `direnv`, you can usually run `touch flake.nix`.

 # Database ops

 We use [Sqitch](https://sqitch.org/about/) to manage our database